 UCG Advisor to Cluff Natural Resources, plc, January 2014 to present.

-UCGE Partner and Steering Group Chairman, HUGE2, EU RFCS Project extending original HUGE project (Reports submitted in Mar 2015 and awaiting approval)
+UCGE Partner and Steering Group Chairman, HUGE2, EU RFCS Project extending original HUGE project (to Mar 2015)

 Subcontractor to the EU RFCS Project UCG-CCS investigating CO2 storage in UCG cavities (Jul10 to Jun13)

-UCG Engineering has contracts for development projects in Australia, Eastern Europe, UK, and India
+UCG Engineering is in contact with development projects in Eastern Europe, UK, and India, S America and S Africa.

 Board Director of Clean Global Energy for two years (Oct09 - Nov11)